-On a separate axis, we do maintain teams of people across different departments who are filling similar roles:
+As a separate practice, we do maintain teams of people across different client teams who are filling similar roles:

 - Project Management

 These groups should remain in contact through the relevant Basecamp Team and Notion board and should share information and best practices.
 This allows knowledge to cross-pollinate through the organization and for us to have a standardized, best-practices Cantilever methodology even when working across vastly different projects.